Tools Support

-LCL pricing looks simple on the surface — just per-CBM rate — but the actual cost you pay includes dozens of hidden charges.
-This guide breaks down every component of LCL costs so you can negotiate smarter, plan budgets accurately, and optimize your consolidation strategy.
+Summary: LCL pricing looks simple on the surface — just a per-CBM rate.
+But the real cost you pay can hide dozens of extra charges.
+This guide breaks down every part of LCL cost.
+Use it to negotiate smarter, plan your budget right, and improve your own consolidation plan.

 What Determines LCL Sea Freight Cost?

-• Weight vs volume — LCL charges on whichever is greater: volumetric weight (CBM) or dead weight.
-For heavy cargo, weight surcharges may apply.
+• Weight vs volume — LCL charges you on whichever is greater: your volume weight (CBM), or your dead weight.
+For heavy cargo, extra weight fees may kick in.

-• Container Freight Station (CFS) fees — Origin CFS consolidation typically costs $150-$400; destination CFS deconsolidation costs $150-$350.
-Some carriers bundle these; others charge separately.
+• Container Freight Station (CFS) fees — Origin CFS work usually costs $150-$400.
+Destination CFS work costs $150-$350.
+Some carriers bundle both into one price; others bill them apart.

-• Handling, stowage, and securing — Additional labor to pack cargo safely into shared containers, typically $50-$150 per shipment at origin.
+• Handling, stowage, and securing — This is the extra labor to pack cargo safe into shared containers.
+It runs about $50-$150 per shipment, at the origin.

-• Destination charges — Port charges, terminal handling, and local deconsolidation fees at destination, typically $200-$500 depending on the port.
+• Destination charges — This means port fees, terminal handling, and local unpack fees at the destination.
+It runs about $200-$500, based on the port.

-• Surcharges — Fuel surcharges, port congestion fees, war risk, piracy insurance, and currency adjustment factors add 5-15% to base rates.
+• Surcharges — Fuel fees, port jam fees, war risk cover, piracy cover, and currency shifts all add 5-15% on top of the base rate.

 Cost Comparison: LCL vs FCL vs Air vs Express